 Dawson began his career in research, development, test, evaluation and acquisition of naval aviation systems in 1980 as a draftsman for a Navy consulting firm.
-In 1984, he joined the civil service at the Naval Air Development Center, Warminster, Pa.
+In 1984, he joined the civil service at the Naval Air Development Center, Warminster, Pennsylvania.
 He served in various engineering positions within NAVAIR including head of NAVAIR’s Aircrew Personal Protection Systems Branch.

 In 2001 Dawson became the head of the Acquisition Policy and Process Department to the Deputy Commander for Acquisition, where he was responsible for providing the policy, tools, training, and processes necessary for use by Acquisition Program Management (AIR-1.0), the Naval Aviation Program Executive Officers and their integrated program teams.
 He was also principal acquisition adviser to AIR-1.0, focal point for NAVAIR acquisition reform initiatives, working board representative to the Joint Aeronautical Commanders Group, and executive secretariat to the Acquisition Oversight Council.